UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

  If a dict is passed the dictionary is used as the database of fields and tags, so each key is considered a WOS tag and each value a list of the lines of the original associated with the tag.
 This is the same form of dict that [recordParser](#recordParser) returns.

- For a str the input is the raw textual data of a single record in the WOS style, like the file stream it must start at the first tag and end in 'ER'.
+ For a string the input must be the raw textual data of a single record in the WOS style, like the file stream it must start at the first tag and end in `'ER'`.

  itertools.chain is treated identically to a file stream and is used by [RecordCollections](#RecordCollection).